Trevor Gott: San Francisco Giants (2019–2020)

 On February 13, 2019, after being designated for assignment, Gott was acquired by the San Francisco Giants in exchange for cash.
 Pitching for the Giants in 2019 he was 7–0 with one save and a 4.44 ERA, as in 50 relief appearances he pitched 52.2 innings and struck out 57 batters.
 Gott made 15 appearances for the Giants in 2020, pitching to a ghastly 10.03 ERA with 8 strikeouts and 13 earned runs over 11.2 innings of work.
 On February 21, 2021, Gott was designated for assignment after the signing of Aaron Sanchez was made official.
-On February 25, Gott cleared waivers and was outrighted to the Triple–A Sacramento River Cats.
+On February 25, Gott cleared waivers and was outrighted to the Triple-A Sacramento River Cats.

 On April 19, 2021, Gott was selected to the active roster.
 He was designated for assignment by the Giants the next day without making an appearance for the team.
 On April 27, he was outrighted to the alternate training site.
 Gott spent the 2021 season with Triple-A Sacramento, making 43 appearances, posting a 4.10 ERA with 53 strikeouts.
-On September 4, Gott retired the side in the 9th inning to close out the first no-hitter in Sacramento River Cats history.
+On September 4, Gott retired the side in the ninth inning to close out the first no-hitter in River Cats history.
 On October 4, Gott elected free agency.

 Milwaukee Brewers (2022)

 On November 3, 2021, Gott signed a major league contract with the Milwaukee Brewers.
 He made 45 appearances out of the bullpen in 2022, recording a 4.14 ERA with 44 strikeouts across 45 2/3 innings pitched.
-On November 18, 2022, Gott was non–tendered and became a free agent.
+On November 18, 2022, Gott was non-tendered and became a free agent.

 Seattle Mariners (2023)

-On November 28, 2022, Gott signed a one–year, major league contract with the Seattle Mariners.
-Gott made 30 appearances for Seattle in 2023, registering a 4.03 ERA with 32 strikeouts in 29 innings pitched.
+On November 28, 2022, Gott signed a one-year, $1.2 million contract with the Seattle Mariners.
+Gott made 30 appearances for Seattle in 2023, with a 4.03 ERA and 32 strikeouts in 29 innings pitched.

 New York Mets (2023)

-On July 3, 2023, Gott was traded alongside Chris Flexen to the New York Mets in exchange for Zach Muckenhirn.
+On July 3, 2023, Gott was traded alongside Chris Flexen to the New York Mets for Zach Muckenhirn.
 In 34 appearances for the Mets, he registered a 4.34 ERA with 30 strikeouts across 29 innings.
-Gott was non–tendered and became a free agent on November 17.
+Gott was non-tendered and became a free agent on November 17.

-Oakland Athletics
+Oakland Athletics (2024)

 On December 19, 2023, Gott signed a one-year, $1.5 million contract, with the Oakland Athletics.
 On March 22, 2024, it was announced that Gott would require Tommy John surgery to repair a fully torn UCL, ending his season.

-Seattle Mariners (second stint)
+Seattle Mariners (2025)

 On February 23, 2025, Gott signed a minor league contract with the Seattle Mariners.
-He was released by the Mariners organization on June 2.
+He was released by the Mariners on June 2.
 On June 7, Gott re-signed with Seattle on a new minor league contract.
 In 24 appearances split between the rookie-level Arizona Complex League Mariners and Triple-A Tacoma Rainiers, he posted a combined 3–3 record and 7.40 ERA with 19 strikeouts across 20 2/3 innings pitched.
-Gott was released by the Mariners organization for a second time on August 5.
+The Mariners released Gott again on August 5.